wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

 ###Functionality:
 #####As described above, one of the functionalities for the flowchart creator is to output an overview step information(step sequence, name, input, output)flowchart as soon as pipeline runs.
-#####Another more important functionality is to output a flowchart which makes user more easiler to track the status of step.
+#####Another more important functionality(challenge) is to output a flowchart which makes user more easiler to track the status of step.
 > MUGQICPipeline is an excellent and complex pipeline tool.
 And it consists of steps which are controlled by user.
 MUGQICPipeline has a robust log analysis system.
 For example,[[1]](https://bitbucket.org/mugqic/mugqic_pipelines/overview#markdown-header-pbs-job-logs) when pipelines are run in PBS (Portable Batch System) job scheduler mode (default), a job list file is created in ```<output_dir>/job_output/<PipelineName>_job_list_<timestamp>```  and subsequent job log files are placed in   ```<output_dir>/job_output/<step_name>/<job_name>_<timestamp>.o```.